Lou Diamond Phillips: Activism

 Phillips serves on the advisory council of The Coalition of Asian Pacifics in Entertainment, an organization that "champions diversity by educating, connecting, and empowering Asian American and Pacific Islander artists and leaders in entertainment and media."
+As noted above, he was born in the Philippines and is half Filipino through his mother.

 Indian Country Today has reported that Phillips is part Cherokee on his father's side.
-He has remained close to the Native American community and was adopted by an Oglala Lakota Sioux family in a traditional ceremony in 1991.
+He has remained close to the Native American community.
+In 1990, Phillips organized a concert called "The Winds of Life" to benefit Native American causes.

+In 1991, he was adopted by an Oglala Lakota Sioux family in a traditional ceremony.
 His Lakota name translates to "Star Keeper".
-In 1990, Phillips organized a concert called "The Winds of Life" to benefit Native American causes.

 Phillips is also a member of the Canadian charity Artists Against Racism.
 In 2020, he appeared in the NoH8 LGBTQ equality campaign.

+Phillips endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.